Ryan W. Ferguson: Conviction vacated, charges dismissed

-Ferguson's conviction was vacated in November 2013 on the basis that the prosecution had withheld evidence from the defense team.
+Ferguson's conviction was vacated in November 2013 because the prosecution had withheld evidence from the defense team.
 Following the reversal, the state attorney general announced that he did not plan to refile charges against Ferguson because Ferguson had presented overwhelming evidence of his innocence in his habeas corpus petition; a mere Brady violation would not have prevented a retrial.
 The case remains unsolved, and in 2013 the police said that they are considering reopening the case.

 Civil rights suit

 On March 11, 2014, Ferguson filed a civil suit against 11 individuals as well as Boone County, Missouri and the city of Columbia in U.S. District Court for the Western District of Missouri.
 The suit alleged suppression of exculpatory evidence, fabrication of evidence, reckless or intentional failure to investigate, malicious prosecution, conspiracy to deprive constitutional rights, false arrest and defamation.
 The suit also claimed that following Ferguson's release, former prosecutor Kevin Crane and former Columbia police chief Randy Boehm harmed Ferguson by continuing to make statements about his guilt.
 The defendants included several police officers as well as Crane.
 Ultimately, all defendants were dismissed except for six police officers.

-In a July 2017 settlement hearing, a judge awarded Ferguson $11 million—$1 million for each year that he had spent in prison and $1 million for legal expenses.
+In a July 2017 settlement hearing, a judge awarded Ferguson $11 million — $1 million for each year he had spent in prison and $1 million for legal expenses.
 In the hearing, attorneys for the city compared the settlement to an Alford plea—not admitting liability, but admitting enough evidence exists that they would likely lose in court.
 Ferguson's case has been cited by the National Registry of Exonerations as an exoneration.
 The charges against him were dismissed because, as the Western District Appellate Court pointed out in its decision, there was no evidence left that would support a conviction.

+In November 2024, Ferguson was awarded $38 million in damages after Traveler's Insurance failed to pay him from a previous wrongful conviction lawsuit.
+On June 16, 2025, Cole County, Missouri Judge Cotton Walker awarded Ferguson $43.8 million, adding several million dollars in interest to the amount the jury had awarded in November 2024, ordering "Traveler's to pay $41.6 million for claims of bad faith and another $2.14 million for vexatious refusal".
+Ferguson's lawyers, led by Kathleen Zellner, will receive $305,250.